 Getting around Vilnius

 Although Vilnius' Old Town is one of the largest in Europe, it can be easily navigated on foot.
-When travelling from the airport or around the city centre please be aware that street taxis charge as much as twice the price as taxis booked in advance.
+When travelling from the airport or around the city centre please be aware that street taxis can charge almost twice the price of taxis booked in advance.